 The native British Hellebores are H. foetidus or the Stinking Hellebore and H. viridis.
 Both have fairly unassuming green flowers above deeply divided green leaves but provide structural interest in a natural garden.

 The smaller more colourful Hellebores that are available are hybrids of Helleborus orientalis & grow to a height of about 25-30cm.
 They provide early colour when the rest of the garden is asleep right through to the awakening of spring.
 Their nodding flower heads stand proud in shades from pure white to deep purples & their lobed leaves provide interest after they have gone.
 They are tolerant of a range of soils, but prefer moist, fertile, humus rich soils & will thrive in sun or shady spots.
 Not only are they available in a lovely range of colours but they may also have speckled markings with double forms looking very showy.

-A new form to us this year is Helleborus ‘Harvington Hybrids’ (main image) from Bransford Webbs.
+We get a selection of Hellebores from Bransford Webbs.
 They are available in plain or speckled, double or single with colours including apricots, bright yellows, deep pinks & dusky purples.
 They look spectacular on their own or can be grown with early anemones, small daffodils or other smaller spring bulbs.
 They also look good in a pot & would make an impact when grouped together in pots of different heights.